youseftrek/react-food-delivery/README.md

-Here's the `README.md` file with emojis added to all features:

----

 # 🍕 Food Delivery App

 This project is a modern food delivery application that allows users to order pizzas from a menu.
 It aims to provide a seamless and user-friendly experience for ordering food without requiring user accounts or logins.